 Agricultural land is eligible even if it is not actively farmed.
-The definition of agricultural land is best defined by reference to the Valuation Office Agency definition at the following link:

-Part 6: part D - agricultural premises - Rating Manual section 6: valuation practice
+The definition of agricultural land is best defined by reference to Part 6: part D - agricultural premises - Rating Manual section 6: valuation practice available on Gov.uk.

-This programme does not support works on domestic property.
+The FiPL programme does not support works on domestic property.